kagarlickij/azure-packer-alternative/README.md

 # Known issues
 When Packer builds Windows on Azure it falls often enough because of [WinRM timeout](https://stackoverflow.com/questions/59990155/packer-vs-vm-on-azure-timeout-waiting-for-winrm)
-As a solution, Packer should be replaced with native [Azure Image Builder](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/image-builder)
+As a solution, Packer is replaced with Azure CLI that can create VM, setup WinRM, execute Ansible, create image from VM